 Holistic Therapies

 Yoga, meditation, art therapy and mindfulness practices can assist people in learning to process stress and difficult emotions in new ways.
-For folks who have used substances, or disordered eating, as their main coping strategies these can be particularly useful.
+For folks who have used substances or disordered eating as their main coping strategies, these can be particularly useful.

 The Recovery Process: What to Expect

 In early recovery, you are still in the throes of intensive treatment; it’s a time where you will be learning new coping skills and allowing your body and mind to heal.
-In the second phases, you’re building a sober life with new social support and healthy strategies for coping with triggers.
+In the second phase, you’re building a sober life with new social support and healthy strategies for coping with triggers.

 Why Location Matters in Treatment

 Sometimes life’s triggers and stressors can make it seem almost impossible to focus on recovery.
 Resting and healing in a beautiful, supportive setting such as Bali can give you the space to be free of everyday norms and pressures; it creates the awareness necessary to fully focus on healing.
-Mental health rehab via residential care provides an intensive level of support for those challenged by co-occuring cases.
+Mental health rehab via residential care provides an intensive level of support for those challenged by co-occurring cases.

 The Role of Trauma in Dual Diagnosis